idexio/idex-contracts-ikon/GOVERNANCE.md

 - Exchange has a single owner, and the owner can be changed with no delay by the owner.
 - Exchange has a single admin, and the admin can be changed with no delay by the owner.
 - The admin can change the Chain Propagation Period with no delay, subject to the Minimum Chain Propagation Period and Maximum Chain Propagation Period limits.
-- The admin can change the Delegate Key Expiration Period with no delay, subject to the Minimum Delegate Key Expiration Period and Maximum Delegate Key Expiration Period limits.
+- The admin can change the Delegated Key Expiration Period with no delay, subject to the Minimum Delegated Key Expiration Period and Maximum Delegated Key Expiration Period limits.
 - The admin can change the Position Below Minimum Liquidation Price Tolerance Multiplier with no delay to a non-negative value less than or equal to the Maximum Fee Rate.
 - Exchange tracks a single exit fund wallet address, and the exit fund wallet can be changed with no delay by the admin, provided that the existing wallet has no open positions or quote balance.
 - Exchange tracks a single fee wallet address, and the fee wallet can be changed with no delay by the admin.
-- The admin can add or remove addresses as dispatcher wallets with no delay.
-Dispatcher wallets are authorized to call operator-only contract functions: `executeTrade`, `liquidatePositionBelowMinimum`, `liquidatePositionInDeactivatedMarket`, `liquidateWalletInMaintenance`, `liquidateWalletInMaintenanceDuringSystemRecovery`, `liquidateWalletExited`, `deleverageInMaintenanceAcquisition`, `deleverageInsuranceFundClosure`, `deleverageExitAcquisition`, `deleverageExitFundClosure`, `transfer`, `withdraw`, `activateMarket`, `deactivateMarket`, `publishIndexPrices`, and `publishFundingMultiplier`.
+- The admin can change or remove an addresses as the dispatcher wallet with no delay.
+The dispatcher wallet is authorized to call operator-only contract functions: `executeTrade`, `liquidatePositionBelowMinimum`, `liquidatePositionInDeactivatedMarket`, `liquidateWalletInMaintenance`, `liquidateWalletInMaintenanceDuringSystemRecovery`, `liquidateWalletExited`, `deleverageInMaintenanceAcquisition`, `deleverageInsuranceFundClosure`, `deleverageExitAcquisition`, `deleverageExitFundClosure`, `transfer`, `withdraw`, `activateMarket`, `deactivateMarket`, `publishIndexPrices`, and `publishFundingMultiplier`.
 - The admin can add new markets with no delay, with new market fields subject to limits.
 The dispatcher wallet can activate and deactivate markets.
 - The admin can skim any tokens mistakenly sent to the Exchange contract rather than deposited.
 - Wallet exits are user-initiated, and 1) prevent the target wallet from deposits, trades, normal withdrawals, and transfers and 2) subsequently allow the user to close all open positions and withdraw any positive quote balance.